-Real estate licensing frameworks and requirements vary by state.
+Real estate licensing requirements vary by state.
 In many states, you become a salesperson or sales associate first and then after a few years of experience, you are eligible to apply for a broker’s license.
 Salespeople must work for a licensed broker who has agreed to supervise them.

 In other states like Washington, there is no salesperson license.
 The Washington State Department of Licensing offers broker, managing broker, designated broker, and branch manager licenses.